 We live in turbulent times.
 We want to be kept safe from threats like terrorism by ensuring law enforcement has the tools necessary to do its important work.
 At the same time, cybercrime has touched nearly all of us in some way, and we want our emails and photos to stay secure and under our control.
 This tension has led to a debate that suggests we must choose a side.
-The truth is that both public safety and online security are too important to sacrifice either, and we don’t believe a choice is necessary.
+The truth is that both public safety and online security are too important to sacrifice either, and we believe that a choice is unnecessary.
 Instead, we can and must find modern solutions that work for everyone.

 Since the summer of 2013 when this debate intensified, we’ve grown our work toward solutions, building on policies and programs we’ve had in place for decades.
 Much of our work since 2013 stems from the commitments we outlined that year.
 This work includes lawsuits to reinforce legal protections for customers, advocacy for new national laws, and support for international cooperation.
 Some of this work we’ve done in partnership with other technology companies through the Reform Government Surveillance Coalition.

 Our legal cases

-We’ve challenged the U.S. government in court four times since 2013, including taking one of these cases to the U.S. Supreme Court.
+We’ve challenged the U.S. government in court multiple times since 2013, including taking one of these cases to the U.S. Supreme Court.
 These challenges were resolved in Microsoft’s favor, including through helping to bring about meaningful policy changes and updates to U.S. law to modernize the rules governing demands for data.
 We take these lawsuits seriously and only bring legal challenges when they are necessary to answer important questions about the rights of our customers.
 Each time we file a lawsuit, we also work on constructive policy solutions to help resolve the underlying issue.